-Frequent drunk episodes: Even if people don’t fit in the category of binge drinking, some individuals have a hard time controlling their intake that it influences their behavior towards others.
-Some experience frequent drunk episodes that they become aggressive or violent towards family and friends.
-Being frequently drunk can also disrupt a person’s ability to perform daily responsibilities such as work or school.
+Heavy drinking: Even if people don’t fit in the category of binge drinking, some individuals have a hard time controlling their intake, to the point that it may influence their behavior towards others.
+Some experience frequent drunk episodes where they become aggressive or violent towards family and friends.
+Being frequently drunk can also disrupt a person’s ability to perform daily responsibilities at work or school.

 Alcoholism is characterized by a physical dependence on alcohol.
-This is considered the crossing point of addiction because they experience withdrawal symptoms when they try to decrease or stop their use.
+This is considered the crossing point to addiction because one experiences withdrawal symptoms when one tries to decrease or stop use.

 Alcoholics can recover from their addiction, but they are always at a risk for relapse even when they attempt to have a single drink.
-Since their risk of being addicted again is relatively high, abstinence is key to help them achieve total sobriety.
+Since their risk of being addicted again is relatively high, abstinence is key to help achieving total sobriety.

-Put simply, the difference between problem drinking and alcoholism is evident in their physical dependency.
-The physical dependence for alcoholic vs. drunk has a stark comparison.
-We see that people with alcoholism find it hard to function without drinking, while people who get drunk only lose control when they are within their drinking episodes.
+Put simply, the difference between problem drinking and alcoholism is evident in the physical dependency.
+The physical dependence for alcoholic vs. drunk has a stark difference.
+We see that people with alcoholism find it hard to function without drinking, while people who get drunk only lose control during their drinking episodes.

 What Are The Signs For Each Disorder?

-Understanding the signs can also help people take action about their problems.
+Understanding the signs can also help people take action to deal with their problems.
 Although binge drinking, frequently being drunk, and alcoholism all benefit from high-quality rehabilitation services, knowing that you have specific signs and symptoms gives you a sense of confirmation and urgency to get better.

 - You always drink more than you intended to.
 In your mind, you have probably set boundaries.
-However, you often end up drinking more than what you planned for.
+However, you often end up drinking more than you planned to.

 - You spend a lot of time with alcohol.
 Although you know you can function without alcohol, you still spend a lot of time drinking or doing activities where you can get a hold of alcohol.

 - You notice a higher level of tolerance.
 What used to make you drunk before now only gets you a little over tipsy.
-You may notice that you take in larger amounts of alcohol before being intoxicated.
+You may notice that you consume larger amounts of alcohol before being intoxicated.

 - You sense a change in your daily habits and personal relationships.
 Problem drinking is also defined as being disruptive although not entirely a source of addiction.
 When you feel like you have given up your usual activities or experience strained relationships with others due to your alcohol habits, this is another sign of problem drinking.

 These drinking problem symptoms shouldn’t be ignored, as prolonging this condition can transform into full-blown alcoholism.
-There are many factors that influence people who are susceptible to problem drinking, such as motivational, personality and environmental reasons.
+There are many factors that influence people who are susceptible to problem drinkings, such as motivational, personality, and environmental reasons.

 Signs of being an alcoholic